Luuk3333/FFA320Connector/README.md

 To build the FFA320 Connector, you need Visual C++ 2013 or later.

-## Building the FFA320 Connector on MaxOS
+## Building the FFA320 Connector on MacOS

 I am urgently searching for someone who is able to compile it for Mac / Linux.
 Leave me a message at the X-Plane forums.